2020 Massachusetts Question 1

 The Massachusetts Right to Repair Initiative (2020), also known as Question 1, appeared on the Massachusetts 2020 general election ballot as an initiated state statute.
 It was approved by voters and the measure will update the state's right to repair laws to include electronic vehicle data.
 A similar Right to repair initiative (also named Question 1) appeared on the 2012 state ballot and passed with 86% of the vote.

 Summary

 The measure extends the state's right to repair laws to include telematics systems.
 Telematics systems contain car data that is stored outside the vehicle, and may include information that relates to navigation, GPS, and mobile internet.
-The measure will require cars sold in Massachusetts starting with the model year 2022 to equip any cars having telematics systems with a standardized open access data platform.
-Independent repair shops and mechanics would, with owner permission, automatically have access to the vehicle's data to use it for diagnostics and car repair.
-Currently this data may only be used by manufacturer repair shops unless permission is granted.
+It nominally requires cars sold in Massachusetts starting with the model year 2022 to equip any cars having telematics systems with a standardized open access data platform.
+Independent repair shops and mechanics are supposed to, with owner permission, automatically have access to the vehicle's data to use it for diagnostics and car repair.
+Before this law, data may only be used by manufacturer repair shops unless permission is granted.

+Implementation

+Car manufacturers sued to stop implementation of the law.

+In June 2023, the National Highway Traffic Safety Administration told manufacturers not to comply with the Massachusetts law, on grounds that "A malicious actor here or abroad could utilize such open access to remotely command vehicles to operate dangerously, including attacking multiple vehicles concurrently."

+In response to criticism of this decision from Massachusetts parties, in August 2023, NHTSA said it would be legal for manufacturers to provide access via short-range Bluetooth connections rather than long-distance cellular modems.
+This reduces the risk of hacking, but makes it harder for independent shops to offer long-distance telematics services.